The Woodlands TX Caricatures, The Woodlands TX Caricature Artists!

 What do you do?

 - We draw caricatures.
 Caricatures is first an art form and we are passionate about it.
-We use this unique art to bring pleasure to our customers.
-A successful caricature will always have a perfect likeness through the use of exaggerations and thats what we specialize in.
-Because of Astroworld and other local caricature booths the general public in most cases is use to seeing caricatures without recognizability by way of exaggerations.
+We use this unique art as a way to express ourselves and to entertain at events.
+A successful caricature will always have a likeness from the artists perspective and they will create that likeness through the means of exaggerations.
+Because of Astroworld and other local caricature booths the general public in most cases is use to seeing caricatures without exaggerations.
 Our intentions are to bring back this essential and basic principal that has established this creative art form.
 We enjoy capturing a persons essence by exaggerating what we see.
 Mac and his artist are constantly practicing together and are trained under the ISCA (International Caricature Art Society).
 We desire to bring a fun and enjoyable experience to our customers by being faithful to the basic principals of the art of caricature.

 Did you go to school to learn caricatures?

 - In 1999 I was hired by a caricature booth at Astroworld and was introduced into this field by a talented caricaturist named Cecil Roberts.
 Later I then began to understand and grow after joining the ISCA and studying Tom Richmond's book.

 How much does it cost to have an artist come to my EVENT & what do I need to do to start the process?

 - We charge you $150 per hour if you book 2 hours or more (or $240 for just 1 hour) then the artist draws free caricatures for your guests.
 When your ready to book please fill out the request form found HERE.